Research Team Manager: Dr.

 SOIL MICROBIOLOGY RESEARCH

-(ARC), located in Roodeplaat East of Pretoria providing specialist
+The Division, located in Roodeplaat East of Pretoria, provides specialist

 research and routine diagnostic and advisory services on plant diseases